TheOdinProject/css-exercises/CONTRIBUTING.md

 ## Label Meanings

 The labels that get applied to issues and PRs in our repos have specific meanings and are broken into two categories: status and type.
 An issue/PR should only ever have one status label, but can have multiple type labels.
-The following isn't a complete list, but rather a list of the labels that are universal across all of our repos.
+The following isn't a complete list, but rather a list of the labels that are more universal across all of our repos.

 ### Status Labels
 * **Abandoned**: This issue/PR has been abandoned, and no further work or review should be done